 After a vehicle collision, it is your duty as a driver to know how the insurance laws operate in your state so you can file a claim.
 Insurance laws will determine how to go about requesting compensation for your damages, such as medical bills and property damage repairs.
 Most states abide by fault-based laws, which hold the at-fault party accountable for his or her actions by making that driver’s insurance company pay for victims’ damages.
 In 12 states, however, no-fault insurance laws apply to car accidents.
 No-fault insurance requires every driver to file claims with their insurers, regardless of fault.
 As of 2019, Florida remains a no-fault state.
-Our Tampa injury attorneys help explain the meaning of no-fault insurance and what happens during a car wreck.
+Our Tampa injury attorneys or Clearwater personal injury attorneys help explain the meaning of no-fault insurance and what happens during a car wreck.

 How Do Florida’s Insurance Laws Work?